 Specific entry requirements

-Bachelor’s degree with a major in: Automation and Mechatronics Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, Computer Engineering, Chemical Engineering, Engineering Mathematics or Engineering Physics
+Bachelor’s degree (or equivalent) with the main field of study: Automation and Mechatronics Engineering, Electrical Engineering, Mechanical Engineering, Computer Science, Computer Engineering, Chemical Engineering, Engineering Mathematics or Engineering Physics

 English language requirements

 Are you enrolled in a Bachelor’s degree programme at Chalmers now or do you already have a Bachelor’s degree from Chalmers?
 If so, different application dates and application instructions apply.

 On-campus (Location: campus Johanneberg)Tuition fee: